 The timing of the eating period can vary according to your lifestyle and personal preferences.
 Some choose to have their meal in the morning and some like to have it later in the day.

-Whatever your timing is, try not to have your single meal of the day late at night, as it can cause digestive problems and will make it hard for you to fall asleep.
+Whatever your timing is, try not to have your single meal of the day late at night, as it can cause digestive problems, disrupt your circadian rhythms, and make it harder for you to fall asleep.

 During your fasting hours, you can only drink water, tea, black coffee, or herbal teas according to your taste.
 Some prefer to add electrolyte drinks, low-calorie green smoothies, or bone broth to add taste to their long fasting window without spoiling the fat-burning and weight loss effects of fasting.